chaitalisathe/FREEDOM/README.md

 7. Copy **fabric_bitstream.bit** file to **software/** folder.
 Remove extra characters other than stream of bits.

 > Quartus project and FPGA programming:
-8. Use Terasic system builder application to generate quartus project
+8. Use Terasic System Builder to generate quartus project

 Or